-In the following, we briefly describe how we have generated the data used in the meta-analysis, as well as give a non-technical explanation of the meta-analytical approach applied.
-In the Online Supplement, we describe the data generation, the sample and the meta-analytical approach at length.
-The Online Supplement also features a list of all studies (including their study-pooled estimate) included in the meta-analysis and displays results from alternative meta-analytical approaches, as well as tests for publication bias.
+In this section, we briefly describe how we generated the data used in the meta-analysis and give a nontechnical explanation of the meta-analytical approach applied.
+In the Supplemental Material, we describe the data generation, the sample, and the meta-analytical approach at length.
+The Supplemental Material also features a list of all studies (including their study-pooled estimate) included in the meta-analysis and displays results from alternative meta-analytical approaches, as well as tests for publication bias.

-Protocol for generating the universe of relevant studies and estimates
+Protocol for Generating the Universe of Relevant Studies and Estimates